Robert Alford (American football): 2013

-On June 14, 2013, the Atlanta Falcons signed Alford to a four-year, $3.40 million contract that includes $1.07 million guaranteed and a signing bonus of $853,744.
+On June 14, 2013, the Falcons signed Alford to a four-year, $3.40 million contract that includes $1.07 million guaranteed and a signing bonus of $853,744.

 Throughout training camp, he competed for a starting cornerback job against Asante Samuel, Desmond Trufant, and Robert McClain.
 Head coach Mike Smith named him the third cornerback on the Falcons' depth chart, behind Samuel and Trufant.

 He made his professional regular season debut in the Atlanta Falcons' season-opener at the New Orleans Saints and recorded one tackle, two pass deflections, and intercepted the first pass of his career during their 23–17 loss.
 He made his first career interception off a pass attempt by quarterback Drew Brees that was intended for receiver Marques Colston at the end of the third quarter.
 On November 3, 2013, Alford recorded two combined tackles, deflected a pass, and intercepted a pass by Cam Newton in the Falcons' 34–10 loss at the Carolina Panthers.
-After posting a 3-10 season, head coach Mike Smith elected to start Alford at cornerback over Asante Samuel for their Week 14 matchup against the Green Bay Packers.
+After posting a 3–10 season, head coach Mike Smith elected to start Alford at cornerback over Asante Samuel for their Week 14 matchup against the Green Bay Packers.
 He made his first career start and recorded five combined tackles and deflected a pass during their 22–21 loss.
-The following week, Alford collected a season-high nine combined tackles in Atlanta's 27-26 victory over the Washington Redskins.
+The following week, Alford collected a season-high nine combined tackles in Atlanta's 27–26 victory over the Washington Redskins.
 He played in all 16 games with four starts as a rookie finishing with 40 combined tackles (28 solo), nine pass deflections, two interceptions, and one forced fumble.